Scheme to Defraud

 Sealing Your Record and Disqualifying Offenses

-For this reason, if you plan on entering a plea, it is important to get the charges reduced to a less serious offense such as petit or grand theft, so that the record can eventually be sealed.
+For this reason, if you plan on entering a plea, it is essential to get the charges reduced to a less serious offense, such as petit or grand theft, so that the record can eventually be sealed.

 Under Section 817.034(4)(a), the maximum punishment or penalty available under the Florida Organized Scheme to Defraud Statute depends on the amount of the loss: